OCESS/orbitx/README.md

 This project is maintained by
 - Patrick
+- Stefan De Young

+As part of CS493 and CS494, a final year project course at Waterloo.

+Furthermore, OCESS and UWaterloo CS494 members have contribued:
 - Ye Qin
 - Sean
-- Stefan De Young

-As part of CS493 and CS494, a final year project course at Waterloo.

-Furthermore, several members and alumni of OCESS are contributing, such as:
 - Stefano DeYoung
 - Cesare Corazza
 - Jamie Tait